 Step 2: Tap the pencil and pad icon at the lower right of the screen to start a new note.

-Step 3: Next, tap a gray circle with the plus sign just above the keyboard to reveal a toolbar providing quick access to the new Notes features.
+Step 3: Next, tap a gray circle with the plus sign just above the keyboard to reveal a toolbar providing quick access to the Notes features.

 Step 5: An empty circle will appear in your note, letting you type your first to-do.
 Pressing Enter positions the cursor in a new line so you can create another to-do.